“Without data, you’re just another person with an opinion.” – W. Edwards Deming

 FAQs

-How to create a semantic data model in Power BI?
+How to select a semantic model in Direct Lake mode?

 What is the difference between Delta Lake and Direct Lake?